BeratAdemi/first_py_projects/Calculator/README.md

   **You call functions like this:**

 1. Enter the function you want to use (add/sub/div/mul)
-2. Enter the first number
+2. Enter the first number (constants available: pi,e)
-3. Enter the second number
+3. Enter the second number (constants available: pi,e)

 If you need any further help call the function help().

  **Roadmap**